Last Updated on March 20, 2023 by Dominique de Merteuil

 “Mr. Speaker, with your permission I should like to inform the House that I have today signed an Order ending completely the clothes rationing system.
 From tomorrow morning coupons will no longer be required for the purchase of any kind of clothing or textiles.”

-THE END OF UTILITY CLOTHING SCHEME – 1952
+THE END OF THE UTILITY CLOTHING SCHEME – 1952

 Utility clothing was made in Britain until 1952.
 Tired of the military silhouettes yearning for a change of style, women wanted nothing to do with clothes bearing the CC41 tag.
 The Utility Clothing Scheme was seen as a necessity rather than a choice, and once the rationing of clothing was abolished, it was time for a change.
 A wardrobe change, perhaps, inspired by the 1947 Christian Dior’s “New Look” collection.
 Featuring long skirts and hourglass shape silhouettes that shocked the world but gave women hope for a new and better reality.

 I can understand why the CC41 tag can bring negative connotations to those who had to wear it.
 I, however, appreciate it for its quality and beautiful designs that suit me rather well.
 And I will always be in search of yet another black dress or a suit to cater to my CC41 addiction.

-I sincerely hope that you enjoyed reading “A brief history of CC41-The Utility Clothing Scheme” article as much as I enjoyed writing it!
+I sincerely hope that you enjoyed reading the “A brief history of CC41-The Utility Clothing Scheme” article as much as I enjoyed writing it!
+If you would like to show your support for my blog, please consider donating to my book fund.
+Thank you!